 Airbnb Monthly Rentals

-In both cities, monthly Airbnb rentals often start around $700–$900 per month for a simple studio or one-bedroom apartment.
-However, in Bangkok prices can rise quickly depending on the neighborhood, with modern condos in popular areas often reaching $1,000–$1,200 per month.
+In Bangkok, monthly Airbnb rentals often start around $700–$900 per month for a simple studio or one-bedroom apartment.
+However, prices can rise quickly depending on the neighborhood, with modern condos in popular areas often reaching $1,000–$1,200 per month.

 In Da Nang, monthly Airbnb rentals are generally cheaper than in Bangkok, with many starting around $500–$600 per month, especially in beachside areas popular with expats.
 The biggest difference tends to be building style and quality—Bangkok has many newer high-rise condo towers with full amenities, while Da Nang rentals are more commonly smaller apartment buildings or boutique-style units.